• Skip to main content

 This explanation was adapted from https://www.energy.gov/ and there are more details there if your child is ready for it.

 When it comes to learning about how solar energy works, kids will love hands on experiences.
-If you have solar panels or know of a building that does, you might take your kids to see the solar panels and let them get a close up look and see how it works.
+If you have solar panels or know of a building that does, you might take your kids to see the various types of solar panels.
+Let them get a close up look and see how they work.
 There are also lots of videos you might find online or books you can check out from the library to let your kids try hands on lessons.

 When my kids were 4 and 6 but I got them a little solar kit toy from a website which was very reasonably priced.
 They watched me follow the instructions and helped gather the pieces to assemble their solar powered toy.
 They loved it and got a huge kick out of taking it in and out of the sun to see it begin working and stop working (photo above).